 Here are a few of them:

-If you can think of other parallels between mind training and physical training, please add your comment.
-I’ve no doubt there are plenty more!
+If you can think of other parallels between mind training and physical training, please share these in the comment box below – I’ve no doubt there are plenty more!

-You can get free downloads of a range of meditations from my website – just click the Sign Up button.
+You can get free downloads of a range of meditations from my website – just go to the Home page and click the Free Downloads button.